askonomm/lava/README.md

 ## Usage

-Using Bloggo is straight-forward in that you just need to have a resources directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.mustache` file for the website template as well as a `content` directory inside the resources directory for all of the content files that make up your website.
+Using Bloggo is straight-forward in that you just need to have a resources' directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.mustache` file for the website template as well as a `content` directory inside the resources' directory for all the content files that make up your website.

 ### Directory structure

-By default Bloggo is looking for a resources directory called `resources` (you can specify any other directory by calling `bloggo -r {directory}` or `bloggo --resources {directory}`).
+By default, Bloggo is looking for a resources' directory called `resources` (you can specify any other directory by calling `bloggo -r {directory}` or `bloggo --resources {directory}`).
-The resources directory structure needs to look like this:
+The resources' directory structure needs to look like this:

 - resources/
   - content/